-g.
-Signal Processing Magazine Best Column Award. (amended 1 June 2022) The IEEE SPS Signal Processing Magazine Best Column Award shall honor the author(s) of a column of exceptional merit and broad interest on a subject related to the Society's technical scope and appearing in the Society's magazine.
-One Signal Processing Magazine Best Column Award may be presented annually, provided nominations meet the specific criteria.
+Signal Processing Letters Best Paper Award. (amended 1 June 2022) The IEEE SPS Signal Processing Letters Best Paper Award shall honor the author(s) of a letter article of exceptional merit and broad interest on a subject related to the Society's technical scope and appearing in the IEEE Signal Processing Letters.
+One Signal Processing Letters Best Paper Award may be presented annually, provided nominations meet the specific criteria.
 The prize shall consist of \$500 per author (up to a maximum of \$1500 per award) and a certificate.
 In the event that there are more than three authors, the maximum prize shall be divided equally among all authors and each shall receive a certificate.
-To be eligible for consideration, an article must have appeared in the Columns and Forums Section of the IEEE Signal Processing Magazine in any issue predating the Spring Awards Board meeting of the current year (typically held in conjunction with ICASSP) for example, for the 2022 Award, the paper must have appeared in any issue of the Signal Processing Magazine before March 2022.
+To be eligible for consideration, an article must have appeared in the IEEE Signal Processing Letters.
+Eligibility is based on a five-year window: for example, for the 2022 Award, the paper must have appeared in the Signal Processing Letters between January 1, 2017 and December 31, 2021.
 Presentation shall be made either at the Society's Awards Ceremonies, normally held during ICASSP in the Spring or at ICIP in the Fall following selection of the winner.
-Judging shall be on the basis of quality and effectiveness in presenting subjects of broad interest to the Society's members.
+Judging shall be on the basis of the technical novelty, the research significance of the work, quality and effectiveness in presenting subjects in an area of high impact to the Society's members.
 A board or committee cannot nominate one of its members for the award.
 However, a member of a board or committee can be nominated by another board or committee.
 Current members of the Signal Processing Society's Awards Board are ineligible.
-Selfnominations are not accepted or considered.
+Self-nominations are not accepted or considered.
 Members of the Awards Board are not permitted to submit nominations.
 The award will not be conferred in any given year for which there are no suitable candidates identified.
 Boards or committees who submit nominations, but have voting Awards Board members sitting on their boards or committees must ensure that those Awards Board voting members do not participate in the board/committee award nomination or selection process.
 There shall be an open call for nominations reaching all Society members.
-Nominations will also be solicited from specific boards/committees of the Society, which are the technical committees, editorial boards and the major boards of the Society.
+Nominations will also be solicited from specific boards/committees of the Society, which are the technical committees, editorial boards, and the major boards of the Society.
 Nominations may arise from any individual or committee/board.
-Nominations shall be submitted directly to the appropriate Technical Committee for initial vetting and the Technical Committee will forward their approved nominations to the Society's Awards Board, who is responsible for vetting all the nominations and subsequent balloting by the Awards Board.
+Nominations should be submitted directly to the appropriate Technical Committee for initial vetting and the Technical Committee will forward their approved nominations to the Society's Awards Board, who is responsible for vetting all the nominations and subsequent balloting by the Awards Board.